Elias Coop-Gonzalez

-Elías Gorden Coop-González (/kuːp/; KuP Gon-Sales; born May 2, 2002) is an American politician.
+Elias Coop-Gonzalez (/kuːp/; KuP Gon-Sales; born May 2, 2002) is an American politician.
 He currently serves as a member of the West Virginia House of Delegates for District 67, which encompasses Randolph County and Pendleton County, for the Republican Party.
 He assumed office on December 1, 2022.
-Coop-González is among the youngest state legislators in the United States, taking office at 20.
+Coop-Gonzalez is among the youngest state legislators in the United States, running at age 19 and taking office at 20.
 He currently sits on four committees: Banking and Insurance, Energy and Manufacturing, Political Subdivisions, and Veterans Affairs/Homeland Security.

 Early life and education

-Coop-González was born May 2, 2002 in Guatemala to an American father and a Guatemalan mother.
+Coop-Gonzalez was born May 2, 2002 in Guatemala to an American father and a Guatemalan mother.
 He is the second of three sons raised in Panajachel.
 After his parents' divorce, he moved to the United States at age 12.
-He grew up in Elkins, West Virginia and in 2020 was graduated as valedictorian from Tygart Valley Christian Academy.
-He is currently pursuing a degree in business administration and economics from Liberty University in Lynchburg, Virginia.
+He finished growing up in Elkins, West Virginia and in 2020 was graduated as valedictorian from Tygart Valley Christian Academy.
+He has a degree in business administration and economics from Liberty University in Lynchburg, Virginia.

 Career

-Before running for office, Coop-González interned for congressman Alex Mooney and worked for the Leadership Institute, a co-educational non-profit in Arlington, Virginia.
+Coop-Gonzalez interned for congressman Alex Mooney and worked for the Leadership Institute, a co-educational non-profit in Arlington, Virginia.
 During Donald Trump's re-election campaign, he was the youngest member of the West Virginia delegation of the Republican National Convention.

-In the 2022 West Virginia House of Delegates election, Coop-González defeated the incumbent, civics teacher Cody Thompson (D).
-His current term ends on December 1, 2024.
+In the 2022 West Virginia House of Delegates election, Coop-Gonzalez defeated the incumbent, civics teacher Cody Thompson (D).
+In the 2024 rematch between Coop-Gonzalez and Thompson, the former prevailed but saw his victory margin dwindle to nine points.
+His current term ends on December 1, 2026.